What we know about the Baltimore bridge collapse

 The Dali was headed from Baltimore to Colombo, Sri Lanka, and flying under a Singapore flag, according to data from Marine Traffic.

-President Joe Biden said Tuesday that he plans to travel to Baltimore “as quickly as I can” and that he expects the federal government to pick up the entire cost of rebuilding the bridge.
+President Joe Biden said he expects the federal government to pick up the entire rebuilding cost.
+His administration approved $60 million in emergency federal aid to pay for debris removal and other initial costs.

+“This work is not going to take hours.
+This work is not going to take days.
+This work is not going to take weeks.
+We have a very long road ahead of us," Maryland Gov. Wes Moore said Thursday.

+The U.S. Army Corps of Engineers and a commercial salvage company have been surveying the site as they plan the salvage operation, according to U.S. Coast Guard Chief Petty Officer Cynthia Oldham.

 HOW OFTEN DOES THIS HAPPEN?

-Note: This story has been updated to correct that there were more than 56 containers on the ship, but that 56 contained hazardous materials, and to correct that crews were working to cut up trusses of the collapsed bridge, not the vessel that ran into it.